School-of-Code-HQ/Clean-Code/README.md

 ### Comments save time, help other developers navigate through your code and help your future self understand what you had written.

-Comments are not a requirment and good code should be self-documenting.
+Comments are not a requirment but can be really useful as your learning to code.
+(CHECK WORDING)

 **Bad:**